Questions/Comments

 • Construction Contract Awarded — November 20, 2023

-• Construction activities begin with uninterrupted detour of New Jersey-bound traffic only — starting January 29, 2024
+• Construction activities began with uninterrupted detour of New Jersey-bound traffic only — January 30, 2024

-• Walkway closure with pedestrians shifted to temporary six-foot walkway on bridge’s roadway — July to September, exact start date TBD
+• Walkway closure with pedestrians shifted to a temporary six-foot walkway on bridge’s roadway — July 11, 2024 into Fall 2024

 The anticipated scope of work for this bridge rehabilitation is anticipated to include (as of March 2023):